qy-guo/PLM-VF/README.md

 Acc: 0.8698, Recall: 0.8142, Spe: 0.9253, Pre: 0.9160, Auroc: 0.9406, F1: 0.8621, MCC: 0.7442
 Results saved to results\output.csv
 ```
-After running the script, the `output.csv` file will be generated in the specified output directory.
+The `output.csv` file will be generated in the specified output directory.
 Here are the results for the first three samples from the `output.csv`:
 ```
 Labels	Predictions
 0	0